 What makes this succulent pot work so well is the spectacular concrete vessel, made by California artist, Mary Martha Collins.
 Mary crafts each pot by hand and then applies one of many stunning colors as a patina.
 This dish style of pot works particularly well with succulents because it is relatively shallow and succulents have a shallow root system.

-When planting succulents, I use a potting mix designed specifically for cactus and succulents, which I buy at a nursery.
+When planting a succulent garden, use a potting mix designed specifically for cactus and succulents, which you can buy at a nursery.

-I like the strong color of... the pot which sets off the interesting colors of the succulent plants.
+The strong color of the pot which sets off the interesting colors of the succulent plants.

-Because of careless over-watering, when I first planted this pot, some of the original plants died.
-I simply pulled them out and replaced them with new plants.
+If you over-water, some of the original plants may die.
+Simply pull them out and replace them with new plants.

 06 of 13